 These bills reflect a NIBY (Not in my backyard) mentality seen in some wealthy communities that are hostile to sharing space with people in recovery.
 There is some concern expressed by these bills’ proponents that sober living centers and rehab facilities can be detrimental for the safety of a community.

 For example, a fact sheet on AB 2255 prepared by Assembly Member Melissa Melendez, a Republican from the 67th District (western Riverside County), quotes a Ro Sharpnack, the Police Chief of Costa Mesa, suggesting that a high concentration of rehab centers and sober living facilities led to a 33% increase in crime in the city, caused directly by relapsing addicts.

 The truth is, that a plethora of well-run and accessible resources for recovery can actually benefit a community profoundly.
-A report by John Hopkins University doctors examining crime rates in Baltimore, that was published in a 2016 Journal of Studies on Alcohol and Drugs, found that a close proximity to drug treatment centers reduced violent crime, and that close proximity to liquor stores raised it.
-These rehab centers perform a valuable, life saving service to those who take advantage of them.
-The benefits extend not only to the individuals themselves, but to their communities as a whole, as people formerly enslaved to addiction are able to turn into productive members of society.
+A report by John Hopkins University doctors examining crime rates in Baltimore, which was published in a 2016 Journal of Studies on Alcohol and Drugs, found that close proximity to drug treatment centers reduced violent crime and that close proximity to liquor stores raised it.
+These rehab centers perform a valuable, life-saving service to those who take advantage of them.
+The benefits extend not only to the individuals themselves but to their communities as a whole, as people formerly enslaved to addiction are able to turn into productive members of society.